-Melissa Bridge (07) 3040 6615 email@example.com
+Melissa Bridge 0417 845 303 firstname.lastname@example.org

-2. The trek will be based at SSAA range facility at Captain’s Mountain which is 20 km west of Millmerran on the Gore Highway between Toowoomba and Goondiwindi in southeast Queensland.
+2. The trek will be based at SSAA range facility at Captain’s Mountain, which is 20 km west of Millmerran on the Gore Highway between Toowoomba and Goondiwindi in Southeast Queensland.
 A significant part of the course will involve presentations on several wide-ranging subjects by skilled leaders.
 Most nights will be spent in the bush in relatively rough conditions so please prepare accordingly.

-3. The aim of Trojan’s Trek is to provide a setting and conditions under which participants will experience a lasting positive shift in personal values and interpersonal relationships.
+3. The aim of Trojan’s Trek is to provide a setting and conditions under which participants will experience a lasting, positive shift in personal values and interpersonal relationships.

 4. The objectives of the trek are to develop in the participants through joint and individual challenge: